The Federal Government will Become America's Model Employer for the 21st Century.

 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

 Overtime pay for nonexempt employees is computed under the Fair Labor Standards Act (FLSA), subject to some special rules for Federal employees.
 Under the FLSA, overtime pay is determined by multiplying the employee’s “straight time rate of pay” by all overtime hours worked PLUS one-half of the employee’s “hourly regular rate of pay” times all overtime hours worked.
-All overtime work that is ordered or approved or “suffered or permitted” must be compensated.
+All overtime work that is ordered or approved must be compensated.
+All overtime work that is “suffered or permitted” also must be compensated, except for flexible schedule employees.
 (See 5 CFR part 551.)

 Include any applicable special rate supplement or locality payment in the “total remuneration” and “straight time rate of pay” when computing overtime pay under the FLSA.
 Compute the “hourly regular rate of pay” by dividing the “total remuneration” paid to an employee in the workweek by the number of hours in the workweek for which such compensation is paid.